 At 8 months old your baby is becoming more mobile and will be exploring the environment.
-Making the home safe will help baby to explore safely and will be a pleasurable experiences for all of you.
-Making decisions such as what you leave in baby’s reach and what you move, checking plugs/cables are not available to little fingers is important so that baby doesn’t get mixed messages about what he can and shouldn’t touch.
+Making the home safe will help your baby to explore safely and will be a pleasurable experiences for all of you.
+Making decisions such as what you leave in reach of the baby and what you move, checking plugs/cables are not available to little fingers is important so that your baby doesn’t get mixed messages about what he can and shouldn’t touch.

-If he isn’t already doing so you baby will soon be pulling himself up to stand – check that furniture is sturdy and won’t fall on top of baby.
-No sooner is baby standing aided but he will then take that step to independent standing so making sure that furniture is secure is important for his safety.
+If he/she isn’t already doing so your baby will soon be pulling himself up to stand – check that the furniture is sturdy and won’t fall on top of baby.
+No sooner is your baby standing aided but he will then take that step to independent standing so making sure that furniture is secure is important for his safety.

 Moving furniture around will take the two of you deciding what is best for the rooms and for your baby’s safety.
-Baby’s mobility also means that he may want to eat on the move so deciding whether that is ok or whether you want to have all meals at a table or in the kitchen is another decision for both of you.
-You may also find that baby doesn’t show much interest in food because exploring is so much more fun but his nutrition is important as well.
+Your baby’s mobility also means that he/she may want to eat on the move so deciding whether that is ok or whether you want to have all meals at a table or in the kitchen is another decision for both of you.
+You may also find that your baby doesn’t show much interest in food because exploring is so much more fun but his nutrition is important as well.

-To get him interested in food and to get him used to being at the dining table to eat you could breastfeed there during the day.
+To get your baby interested in food and to get them used to being at the dining table to eat you could breastfeed there during the day.
 Having some healthy finger foods which you can eat whilst breastfeeding may help interest your baby in eating solids as well.

 The kitchen is an area where babies like to explore.
 Have one cupboard where you keep plastic items for him to play with and secure the other cupboard doors, especially those with chemical products and breakables.
 Be sure to keep any medications out of his reach.

 As your baby grows and becomes steadier at standing and moving around you will be able to move furniture back to its original place – think of it as spring cleaning in stages.
-Cupboard doors may need to stay closed to him for longer.
-You should keep your decisions flexible so that they can be changed to meet baby’s developing needs as your family grows.
+You should keep your decisions to move furniture around flexible so that they can be changed to meet your baby’s developing needs as your family grows.